6 Awe-Inspiring Things You Have to See to Believe in Cappadocia, Turkey

 What makes Cappadocia so unique?

-Located in central Turkey, the isolated plateau of Cappadocia is the result of the constructive forces of volcanic activity combined (over millions of years) with the destructive forces of erosion.
+The isolated plateau of Cappadocia is the result of the constructive forces of volcanic activity combined (over millions of years) with the destructive forces of erosion.
 Continuous volcanic eruptions covered large parts of the area with “tufa,” a soft rock formed by volcanic ash.

 Centuries of erosion shaped the tufa into cone-shaped hills in a dazzling array of colors from beige to yellow and pink to deep red.
 Wind, rain, and snow gradually sculpted the extraordinary landscape across the plateau that wows visitors today.